tobek/laminae/notes.md

         * civil war ensued, she was cast out, revelation when meeting the other side
         * inspired her to write this fiction, and it took off
 - i can see her spreading word of laminae to different laminae
-- does she have ties to a community?
+- does she have ties to a community? she did but it got pretty fucked up
-    + community destroyed in something connected to the beginning of her journey, or
-    + she was outcast, also connected, or
-    + child of nomads, or
-    + yes, she has a community - why did she leave?
 - personality traits
     + humble, funny/amused, listens, regal, simple, kind, accepted by everyone, absolutely no expectations from anything ever
 - her fate and fate of her work